 An Caighdeán Oifigiúil was given statutory status in section 2 of the Houses of the Oireachtas Commission (Amendment) Act 2013 and it was decided that the first statutory review should be carried out without delay.
 In September 2014, members of the public and other interested parties were asked to make submissions regarding An Caighdeán Oifigiúil.
 An advisory committee was also established, which worked tirelessly for a year and a half to identify issues and to make recommendations.
 The result of this work is the revised edition of An Caighdeán Oifigiúil, published by the Houses of the Oireachtas Service in 2017.

-- Committee on the Irish Language, the Gaeltacht and the Islands
+- Committee on the Irish Language, Gaeltacht and the Irish-speaking Community

-The Committee on the Irish Language, the Gaeltacht and the Islands was established in 2016 to promote the use of Irish in the community, the arts, education, sport, business, the media and politics.
+The Committee on the Irish Language, Gaeltacht and the Irish-speaking Community was established to promote the use of Irish in the community, the arts, education, sport, business, the media and politics.
 It is working towards providing a meaningful and visible reality to the Irish language’s status as Ireland’s first official language.
 The committee conducts all its business through Irish.

 Foreign journalists present at the sitting of the First Dáil on 21 January 1919 were baffled by the fact that the proceedings were carried out through Irish.
 The newly created TDs were anxious to demonstrate the existence of a unique Irish language.

 The status of the Irish language is set out in Article 8 of the Constitution of Ireland as follows: